dans-art/plekvetica-2021/README.md

 - Fixed: Time not set correctly when timezone was different
 - Fixed: Form did not work without flatpickr
 - Fixed: Flatpickr is not a requirement anymore
 - Added: Recommendations for Spotify artists on Add / Edit Band
+- Added: Function to flush the cache by user
+- Added: Function to rebuild the cache for a single user

 Version 3.3.0 - 2023.03.28
 - Fixed: Facebook image poster